KennyTech/csci3055u-project-template/README.md

 >
 > - Some interesting features
 > It is an "object functional" programming language.
-> Scala combined functioning programming with object orientated programming that is also capable of operating with Java and JS.
+> Scala combines functional programming with object orientated programming that is also capable of operating with Java and JS.
+>
 >

 ## About the syntax